Design, UI, UX, Inspiration

 - Selected Case Studies: You might have a gallery of all your works stored on Behance, Dribbble, ArtStation, or somewhere else.
-However, the most professional and attractive for clients approach, is to feature only the best of them.
+However, the most professional and attractive for clients approach is to feature only the best of them.

 - Case Study Page: Since your case studies are curated and consist only of your best work, make sure to structure each case well and give in-depth information about the process.
 Your future clients would love to see how you think and work.

 In the meantime, why not check for more related insights on web development and web design?
-Here are few ideas you might be interested in:
+Here are a few ideas you might be interested in: